godotengine/godot-website/collections/_article/dev-snapshot-godot-3-6-beta-3.md

 ### 2D physics interpolation

 Godot 3.5 introduced 3D physics interpolation with great success, and users have been awaiting its 2D counterpart, so here it comes!
 This initial version of 2D physics interpolation supports most objects, including `CPUParticles2D`, but is a work in progress that will depend on your feedback.
-Notably `GPUParticles2D` is not yet supported, but the initial version should be good for experimentation.
+Notably (GPU) `Particles2D` is not yet supported, but the initial version should be good for experimentation.
 There will be bugs and special cases for lawnjelly to fix, please report these on GitHub.

 Some preliminary documentation can be found here: [2D FTI docs](https://github.com/lawnjelly/Misc/blob/master/FTIDocs/fti_2D.md).
+Note that physics interpolation is disabled by default, [refer to the docs](https://docs.godotengine.org/en/3.6/tutorials/physics/interpolation/index.html) for how to enable it.

 ## What's new